jakubjafra/gatsby-image-build-error/README.md

 # gatsby-image-build-error

-I've encountered a weird error where gatsby is not building images in production; based on the state of cached folders.
+I've encountered a weird error where gatsby is not building images in production.
+This behaviour is based on the local state of `.cache` & `public` folders - if one of them is missing, then the resulting build contains no images.

 ## Error